cplett/cplett.github.io/page/crest/4-protonation.md

 # {{ page.title }}

-**CREST** is also a useful tool for protonating and deprotonating structures.
+**crest** is also a useful tool for protonating and deprotonating structures.
 Both can also be combined to tautomerize structures.
 In the following, we will try this for the dipeptide consisting of alanine and glycine (Ala-Gly).

 <!-- Tab links -->